clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 imported program.
 Please refer to the [Advanced Options](#Advanced-Options) section below for more information.

+#### Data from external tools

+If you have an external tool/system with existing data, it may provide a CSV, XML or JSON export.
+If you are familiar with scripting languages (such as JavaScript) may wish to write a script to convert your existing data into the CSV format produced from Midspace's template spreadsheet.

 ### Using the template

 We recommend starting with creating a few test sessions in the same structures